casabre/pySoMQ/README.md

 ## Getting started

 ### Run as permanent streaming service

-If you want to run the SerialServer as a permanent streamer, please start the module with our specific parameters by
+If you want to run the SerialServer as a permanent streamer, please start the module with your specific parameters by
 ```bash
 $ python -m pysomq --serial-port=YourSerialPort --serial-baudrate=YourBaudrate --timeout=1 --streaming-socket=tcp://*:5555 --listening-socket=tcp://*:5556
 ```

 ### Stream from script

-If you want to utilize the SerialServer within your own scripts, start streaming by using the following snippet with our parameters
+If you want to utilize the SerialServer within your own scripts, start streaming by using the following snippet with your parameters
 ```python
 import pysomq